prasanthg3/cleantext/README.md

 * Convert the entire text into a uniform lowercase
 * Remove digits from the text
 * Remove punctuations from the text
+* Remove or replace the part of text with custom regex
 * Remove stop words, and choose a language for stop words ( Stop words are generally the most common words in a language with no significant meaning such as is, am, the, this, are etc.)
 * Stem the words